9 Best Free Note-Taking Apps (2026)

 Is Notion really free?

 For individual use, yes.
-You get unlimited pages and blocks.
-The limits kick in when you add team members (1,000-block limit with 2+ people on free) or want AI beyond 20 responses.
+You get unlimited pages and blocks with no time limit.
+The limits kick in when you add team members or want AI beyond the trial.
+Plus at $10/member/mo (annual) unlocks team features and larger file uploads.

 What happened to Evernote?